Menu

 What is the working relationship between a physician and a physician assistant?

-The relationship between a PA and the supervising physician is one of mutual trust and respect.
-The physician assistant is a representative of the physician, treating the patient in the style and manner developed and directed by the supervising physician.
+The relationship between a PA and the collaborating physician is one of mutual trust and respect.
 The physician and PA practice as members of a medical team.
-In 1995, the American Medical Association developed suggested guidelines for how physicians and PAs should work as a team in the delivery of medical care.

 What's the difference between a PA and a physician?